Click here for the home page

 God of Global Warming

-42. Also, have you noticed how many global warming conferences get cancelled because of too much snow?
+43. Have you noticed how many global warming conferences get cancelled because of too much snow?
 Elsewhere I have pointed out how Al Gore makes his speeches about global warming on the coldest days in January and February, in a balmy location like upstate New York.
 For 2009, he did it while my part of the country was experiencing the worst ice storm in its history.
 It happens often enough that the Urban Dictionary calls it the "Gore Effect."
-I have long felt that God has a sense of humor, and it looks like the Lord is having a little fun with those folks who put more faith in Gaia, the "Earth Mother," than in Him (see points #34 through #38 above).
+A recent example was at Cancun, Mexico, in December 2010.
+You would think a conference held in that tropical resort would be safe from winter, but while the delegates were there, the local temperature dropped to 54 degrees F., the coldest Cancun has seen in a century.
+I have long felt that God has a sense of humor, and it looks like the Lord is having a little fun with those folks who put more faith in Gaia, the "Earth Mother," than in Him (see points #36 through #40 above).

 "Our religious heritage is based on a single earth goddess (Mother Gaia) who is assumed to be the fountain of all life. . .
 All men have a god within.
 Each man has a god within because creation is god.
 Nature in its fullness is god."